suggitpe/organisation-kata/README.md

 -----
 ## Background
-Some very senior manager in an office far far away wants to know how many people in his organisation are committing code and how many are not.
+A very senior manager in an office far far away wants to know how many people in his organisation are committing code and how many are not.
 He is also concerned that people who are committing code may be listed as non-engineers.
 He is trying to ensure that in his organisation we have plenty of people who are writing code (its an IT organisation after all).